 CVE-2025-13238: Unrestricted Upload in Bdtask Flight Booking Software

 A weakness has been identified in Bdtask Flight Booking Software 4.
 Affected by this vulnerability is an unknown functionality of the file /agent/profile/edit of the component Edit Profile Page.
 This manipulation causes unrestricted upload.
 The attack may be initiated remotely.
-The exploit has been made available to the public and could be exploited.
+The exploit has been made available to the public and could be used for attacks.
 The vendor was contacted early about this disclosure but did not respond in any way.

 AI Analysis